cascadiaquakes/cores2code/motivation.md

 ![INSERT FIGURE HERE — Example rupture models from Melgar et al. (2022)](figures/ruptures.png)

 Each model predicts a different pattern of vertical land motion along the coast.
+Some models have slip that extends deep inland, while others do not.
+Some show slip reaching all the way to the trench, and others stop short offshore.
 The key question is: **which of these patterns are consistent with the geologic evidence?**

 For example, paleoseismic studies of the 1700 Cascadia earthquake show that many coastal marshes subsided by as much as a meter.
 We’ll use Python to:
 - Visualize these rupture models